Parental benefit in Denmark

 You can read more on the Info Norden page about which country's social security system you are covered by.

-If you move abroad with your child during your period of leave and receive benefits other than your parental benefit, you must notify the appropriate authorities, for example the Office for International Social Security at Udbetaling Danmark, or your local municipality.
+If you move abroad with your child during your period of leave and receive benefits other than your parental benefit, you must notify the appropriate authorities in Denmark, such as the Office for International Social Security at Udbetaling Danmark or your local municipality.

-Even if you can still receive parental benefit when you move abroad, your right to access other support such as family benefits (e.g. child allowance, child benefit, advance payments) may be affected.
+Even if you can still receive parental benefit when you move abroad, your right to access other support such as family benefits (e.g. child benefit, dependent child allowance, advance payments) may be affected.
 Moving abroad may also affect your access to other forms of support, such as health insurance, sickness benefit and occupational injury benefits.

 Contact authority